SteveBarnett/human-centred/_posts/2022-12-12-more-accessible-headings.md

 ### High-level checks

-- Headings are nested correctly and ordered correctly.
-- Headings divide the page into meaningful sections and describe the content immediately after the heading.
+Headings divide the page into meaningfully named sections, increasing one level at a time.

 ### Detailed Page-level Acceptance Criteria